 As you could see, MP3 can be one of the codecs used to provide audio tracks in MP4, even if often you prefer better performing audio codecs such as the AAC format (which, for the same bitrate, allows you to get better sound than MP3).

-MP4 files can contain audio and video (with and without subtitles), video only and audio-only
+MP4 files can contain audio and video (with and without subtitles), video only and audio-only, according to the user’s needs.

 The MP4 format can also come with different extensions, so you can better understand the type of content in the container: